CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 ```

 * `module load allas` sets AWS_S3_ENDPOINT environment variable, which needs to be run each time S3 is used.
-* `allas-conf --mode s3cmd` writes the keys and region name to `credentials` file (also prints them to Terminal) and must be run only when using first time or when changing to different CSC project.
+* `allas-conf --mode s3cmd` writes the keys and region name to `credentials` file (also prints them to Terminal) and must be run only when using first time or when changing the CSC project.

 After this, you are ready to use GDAL or GDAL-based tools on supercomputers.